theteam/tapas-directory/Readme.md

 ## Running Directory

 Authentication credentials are bootstrapped with username/password of admin/password.
 This will allow you to create users to get you started.
 This is currently hardcoded in src/controllers/auth.js

+I run the app using the following command.

+  ./bin/node index.js > /dev/null 2<&1 &